Dr Jonathan Newton

 Location: Room 418, Von Zedlitz Building, Kelburn Pde, Kelburn Campus

-ALIN 201 - Language Teaching Methodology
+LALS 201 - Understanding Language Learning and Teaching

 I have worked in language teaching and language teacher training for more than twenty-five years in both New Zealand and China where I began my teaching career.
 For the past ten years I have been Director of the BEd(TESOL) twinning programme at Victoria University, a role that involves working closely with Malaysian student teachers and Malaysian teacher training institutions.